ja-thomas/hyperbandr/README.md

 #> Iteration 0, with 1 Algorithms left (Budget: 81)
 ```

-With max.resources = 81 and prop.discard = 3, we obtain a total of 5 brackets
+With max.resources = 81 and prop.discard = 3, we obtain a total of 5 brackets:

 ``` r
 length(hyperhyper)